Eduardo Salvio: Boca Juniors

 On 18 July 2019, Benfica announced that Salvio had returned to his home country to join Boca Juniors.

+UNAM Pumas

+On 4 July 2022, Salvio was announced as new player of Mexican side UNAM Pumas for the Apertura 2022.

+Lanús

+On 2 July 2024, Salvio returned to Lanús.

 International career

 In January 2009, Salvio was selected to join the Argentina under-20 squad for the 2009 South American Youth Championship in Venezuela.
 The national team underperformed in the championship, failing to qualify to that year's FIFA U-20 World Cup, thus being unable to defend its 2007 title.

 On 20 May 2009, aged 18, Salvio made his full international debut in a friendly match with Panama.
 The Argentine side, made up of players based in the Argentine Primera División, won it 3–1.
 He also played against Chile in a 2014 FIFA World Cup qualification match.

 In May 2018, Salvio was named in Argentina's 23-man squad for the FIFA World Cup in Russia.
 He featured in the team's first two matches, playing as a right-back.